 Viral hepatitis impacts Indigenous peoples around the world at much higher than average rates, harming their physical, spiritual, emotional, social and economic health.
 This is the result of historic and ongoing colonialism, and includes significantly worse health determinants, inadequate access to immunization and treatment, and lethargy on the part of governments to work with Indigenous people to ensure culturally safe and responsive healthcare.
 COVID-19 has further exacerbated already strained systems.
 Many Indigenous communities have found innovative ways of preventing and coping with COVID-19.
-To highlight this issue, Indigenous people and allies will gather online to share and learn from each other the impacts of COVID-19 on Indigenous communities and viral hepatitis prevention, treatment, care and aftercare.
+To highlight this issue, Indigenous people and allies gathered online to share and learn from each other the impacts of COVID-19 on Indigenous communities and viral hepatitis prevention, treatment, care and aftercare.

-This virtual mini-conference will feature:
+This virtual mini-conference featured:

 - Ceremonial welcome from an Elder

 - Keynote from the Project ECHO team, which also now offers COVID-19 services